-- Promote employee social engagement with one another as well as encourage healthy choices within the worksite. - · Communicate to staff information about health risks and the value of a worksite wellness committee and wellness initiatives - · Promote participation in both individual and group activities - Advocate for worksite policies and environments that support improved health.
+- Promote employee social engagement with one another as well as encourage healthy choices within the worksite. - Communicate to staff information about health risks and the value of a worksite wellness committee and wellness initiatives - Promote participation in both individual and group activities plan staff social gatherings - Advocate for worksite policies and environments that support improved health.